 - You will then be allowed to make a telephone call to get in touch with family, friends, or bail bondsman.

-- If you are expected to be released quickly, they will let you wear your own clothes, if not you you will have to change into a jail uniform.
+- If you are expected to be released quickly, they will let you wear your own clothes, if not you will have to change into a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help others get through jail processing?

 Click here to tell your story